 Arrhythmias: Foods That Affect Heart Rate

-Avoiding foods known to aggravate arrhythmias
+Avoiding foods and beverages known to aggravate arrhythmias

 The most common example of a food that triggers arrhythmias is caffeine.
 Caffeine is present in coffee, tea, colas, various other soft drinks, and chocolate.
 People with almost any kind of rapid arrhythmia and palpitations from any cause tend to have more frequent arrhythmias and palpitations after ingesting caffeine.
-So individuals with fast arrhythmias should avoid caffeine-containing foods.
+So people who have fast arrhythmias should avoid caffeine-containing foods.
 Caffeine can make symptoms such as palpitations stronger and more noticeable.
 Since caffeine is a stimulant, it speeds up your heart rate, making your heart beat even faster and making symptoms like chest pain or lightheadedness worse.
 In some cases, large amounts of caffeine can even trigger a new episode of an arrhythmia by irritating your heart's conduction system.

 Fad diets: Use extra caution!

 Many weight-loss diets can be harmful to your heart if you have an arrhythmia.
-In particular, fad diets such as liquid-based programs or high-protein regimens can affect the concentrations of electrolytes in your bloodstream.
+Fad diets such as liquid-based programs or high-protein regimens can affect the concentrations of electrolytes in your bloodstream.
 This can, in turn, cause problems with your heart's electrical system, which relies on electrolytes to function properly.
 If you have experienced an arrhythmia in the past, you should be cautious of fad diets.
 In order to avoid recurrences of your arrhythmia, always check with your doctor before making drastic changes to your eating habits.

-When taken at higher levels, ephedra—an herb used by some people for cold and allergy symptoms and to improve sports performance—can cause drastic increases in blood pressure, as well as cardiac arrhythmias.
+When taken at higher levels, ephedra—an herb used by some people for cold and allergy symptoms and to improve sports performance—can cause drastic increases in blood pressure as well as cardiac arrhythmias.
 Ephedra, also called ma huang, has been linked to heart attacks, strokes, and some deaths.

 eMedicineHealth Medical Reference from Healthwise